Nonanalytic Structure of Effective Potential at Finite Temperature on Compactified Space

 The first term is the power-type nonanalytic term that comes from the residue at the single pole $t=0$ of $\Gamma(t)$ and the second term including the logarithmic-type nonanalytic term arises from the residue at the double pole $t=\frac{1}{2}$ of the part $\Gamma(t-\tfrac{D-k}{2})\zeta(2t)$ in the integrand.
 The last term is analytic.
 We represent the nonanalytic terms in Eq.(\ref{3.16}) as

-We have evaluated the $t$-integral in Eq.(\ref{3.12}) by the residue theorem and have found the possible types of the nonanalytic terms in $F_{L_k}^{(1)D-k}(M)$ to be the power-type or the logarithmic-one. $F_{L_k}^{(1)D-k}(M)$ contains not only the nonanalytic terms but also the analytic ones.
+We have evaluated the $t$ integral in Eq.(\ref{3.12}) by the residue theorem and have found the possible types of the nonanalytic terms in $F_{L_k}^{(1)D-k}(M)$ to be the power type or the logarithmic one. $F_{L_k}^{(1)D-k}(M)$ contains not only the nonanalytic terms but also the analytic ones.
 This implies that although $F_{L_k}^{(1)D-k}(M)$ is the contribution from the zero-mode sector through the process of applying the mode recombination formula, it incorporates more contributions in addition to the nonanalytic terms.
 We will come back to this point again at the end of this section.

 We are ready to calculate the nonanalytic terms in $V_{\text{eff}}$ according to Eq.(\ref{3.10}).
 We introduce the useful notation to study the nonanalytic term and discuss separately the cases of even and odd values of $D$ and $p+1$.
 For the case of $D=$ even, let us recall the notations defined in the paper II, which is convenient to discuss the power-type nonanalytic terms